-All visitors, including parents, must sign in at the office (Main and Primary) and receive and display a visitor badge during the time of the visit.
-Parents are always welcome at Oakbrook Preparatory School.
+All visitors, including parents, must sign in at the Main Office and receive and display a visitor badge during the time of the visit.
 If you would like to visit, please be considerate of the teacher, the other students, and your child's instruction time by making an appointment.

-All student visitations must be prearranged through the appropriate director.
+All student visitations must be pre arranged through the appropriate administrator.